 |World History/Western Civilization (3) OR US/American History (6)||3 or 6|

 One semester of Organic Chemistry must be completed by the end of the Fall term to be eligible for admission consideration.
+Applicants may be reviewed and invited for an interview during the Fall semester if one semester of Organic Chemistry has been satisfactorily completed or if the applicant is currently enrolled in the first semester of Organic Chemistry during that Fall semester.
 Literature course must be 200/2000/Sophomore level or above.
 For more information please visit http://samford.edu/pharmacy.

 MSOP SUPPLEMENTAL APPLICATION FEE WAIVER: The $25 fee will be waived if the MSOP Supplemental Application is submitted by 11/30/15 at 11:59 PM Central Time.

 We accept all test dates unless otherwise noted on MSOP website.

 An ACT or SAT is also required.
 For waivers, please contact MSOP Office of Admission or visit http://samford.edu/pharmacy.

 All accepted applicants, including those who are not a US citizen or US Permanent Resident, MUST have a valid US Social Security number by the first day of the first Fall semester courses.
 A valid US Social Security number is required to be eligible for placement into Introductory Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE).